 Although it is often considered a simple form of recreation, tourism can and must also be a force for peace.
 Curiosity about other countries, respect for the ideas and lifestyles of other societies, the meaningful encounters we make while traveling: it is through intercultural dialogue that tourism builds peaceful relationships between people and communities.

 Migrantour, in its own small way, also pursues this goal.
 Since the war in Ukraine began, now more than a month ago, many times we have questioned the meaning of our daily work and commitment.
-Some of the Migrantour network’s cross-cultural escorts are originally from Ukraine, have friends and relatives living in the conflict zones, and are trying to escape the violence.
-As in the case of Yuliya, an intercultural escort from Migrantour Naples, who told her story in a profound interview in the newspaper “Il Mattino.”
+Some of the Migrantour network’s intercultural companions are originally from Ukraine, have friends and relatives living in the conflict zones, and are trying to escape the violence.
+As in the case of Yuliya, an intercultural companion from Migrantour Naples, who told her story in a profound interview in the newspaper “Il Mattino.”